philshem/py-youtube-dl-email/README.md

 ## why!

 The plan is that the kids could share youtube videos via email.
 The recipient email address would be set up for just this purpose.
 The following Python3 code reads all unread emails and scans them for youtube links.
-Those links are then sent to youtube-dl, which downloads the youtube content as a local mp3 file.
+Those links are then passed to youtube-dl, which downloads the youtube content as a local mp3 file.
 Files can then be manually synced with the mp3 player.

 ## the code